Official Government Website

 Wastewater lagoons can be designed to treat, retain, and/or dispose of wastewater and must meet the requirements of the “Wastewater Rules” (IDAPA 58.01.16).
 In most instances, wastewater lagoons are required to be seepage tested periodically.

 IDAPA 58.01.16 sets operational standards for allowable seepage and requires municipal wastewater lagoons to meet facility-specific seepage rates corresponding to the date of construction or major modification.
 For certain industrial facilities, seepage testing may also be required by the permit.
 Lagoons should be seepage tested after construction and every 10 years after the initial testing.
+The Guidance for Evaluating Wastewater Lagoon Seepage Rates (August 2016) assists wastewater lagoon owners and individuals responsible for seepage tests in complying with the seepage test requirements of IDAPA 58.01.16

-Testing Procedures and Data Analysis – Site conditions need to be evaluated, and testing procedures that demonstrate compliance with the rule and/or permit must be submitted to DEQ for review and approval before conducting the required seepage testing.
+Site conditions need to be evaluated, and testing procedures that demonstrate compliance with the rule and/or permit must be submitted to DEQ for review and approval before conducting the required seepage testing.
 Data of sufficient quality and quantity are required for a valid seepage test.
 Additionally, seepage testers should evaluate whether a sufficient number of calculated seepage rates exist to validate a compliance determination and to show data completeness through a statistical means that creates a defensible and objective number of seepage testing days needed for a complete dataset.

-Calculations and Assessment Matrix – DEQ held a statistical review workshop for evaluating lagoon seepage rates to discuss and update seepage testing spreadsheets and assessment metrics and spreadsheets to better accommodate the statistical recommendations from the Myers technical.
+DEQ held a statistical review workshop for evaluating lagoon seepage rates to discuss and update seepage testing spreadsheets and assessment metrics and spreadsheets to better accommodate the statistical recommendations from the Myers technical paper.
 DEQ will accept data input/calculations at 24-hour intervals as outlined in the revised calculations spreadsheet:

 This accordion will not appear on the screen